github/docs/README.md

 ## License

-The GitHub product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).
+The GitHub product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE). also check out all documentation and contribute it to github documentation.

 All other code in this repository is licensed under a [MIT license](LICENSE-CODE).